 At last.
-Finally, it feels as if Spring has arrived on the west coast.
-On brighter mornings over at the alice and molly castle, I plant.
+Spring has arrived to the west coast.
+Over at the alice and molly castle, I plant.
 Some mornings call for mindless pursuits, such as placing a succulent into a tiny planter, in between sips of black coffee, all the while, catching sun beams.

 The truth is, succulents are for lazy gardeners who prefer simple yet artful plantings.
 Foolproof, these laid back little lovelies, are easy to grow.
 I call them, Keepers, as they have been known to live for decades.
 These babies thrive and can be passed throughout the generations.
 (My grandmother’s Christmas cacti, is edging upwards of thirty-one years.
 It’s a timeless reminder of her gentle touch.)
 Imagine your next family gathering.
 Send the clan out the door with a cutting from dear old gran’s plant.